carina-fehr/osProject/README.md

 - IMPORTANT: read the note at the beginning of the file first!
 - then run it like usual with: ./OShomework.sh
 - runs preloadLib.c
-- To check the log file for blocked connections: `cat /tmp/blocked.log` or `blocked2.log` for different address families, app related or IP related (disable pranks first with `unset LD_PRELOAD`)

 To run getchar function on simulated program:
 - To run getcharEda with test_getcharEda: read instructions at the beginning of the getcharEda file